 the toll for collecting water

 There is virtually no infrastructure in place to provide water to most Ugandans.
 Water is generally only obtained by walking or bicycling several miles to the nearest source.
-Most families don't have bicycles like the lucky boy in the picture below.
+Most families aren’t lucky enough to have a bicycle like the boy in the picture below.

-The average family needs at least five jerry cans of water per day, our Karuma elder Jabasco tells us, and most days his family needs as many as ten.
+The average family needs a minimum of five jerry cans of water each day, our Karuma elder Jabasco tells us.
+Most days his own family needs ten or more.
 One jerry can holds 20 liters (5 gallons) of water, weighing in at 44 pounds.
-That's at least 200 pounds of water that women and children have to carry from a water source back to their home, every single day.
+On average, a water source is one or two miles from home.
+So for the daily minimum of 5 jerry cans of water, women and children must carry 200 pounds of water weight over a mile every single day.
 Additionally, Karuma residents tell us they have to be at their local water source as early as four in the morning to cut their queue time.
-Collecting daily water can take hours, and it even costs money at most boreholes.
+Collecting daily water can take up to six hours, our surveys have found, and most boreholes—the common water source—charge a fee as well, primarily for maintenance and often for profit.

 We first visited Uganda in the Spring of 2014.
 On one of our excursions out from the capital, we visited a remote village called Buwanda, with plans to make cursory medical assessments of about fifty children.
 Half of the children complained of headaches, and we found that they were dehydrated.
 They also suffered from a wide variety of skin conditions, mainly arising from how infrequently they bathed.
 After learning how far they had to travel to fetch water, we shifted our focus from medicine to water.
 What good is medicine if people's most basic needs aren't met, we thought.